Last Updated on February 21, 2021 by Nina Ahmedow

 Once you’re done reading this post make sure you head on over to my friends at World Vegan Travel who interviewed me on the subject of traveling as a vegan in Greece.

 So let’s dive right into this vegan Greece guide.
 Is Greece vegan-friendly?

 My Experience Being Vegan in Greece

 I’ve been living in Greece for six years now and turned vegan here in late 2015.
 All the vegans I know in Greece were born and raised in this country.
 My Greek partner became vegan about a year after me.
 And there are dishes that I would have assumed to be vegan were it not for the fact that I know from several people that they’re not.
-Once you spend more time here you’ll realize that it’s not that easy to find vegan food in Greece.
+While it’s not super difficult to find vegetarian food in Greece, once you spend more time here you’ll realize that it’s not that easy to find vegan food in Greece.

 On more than one occasion, my partner double-checked the ingredients of a dish with the end result that a dish we were initially told was vegan really wasn’t.
 We’ve been to restaurants that were listed on HappyCow as having vegan options only to be met with confused looks by staff and served dishes that tasted anything but vegan.